blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 - a date,
 - a status.

 Privacy Request Responses can be nested.
 One can imagine a Privacy Request Response to a particular Privacy Request, that `includes` Privacy Request Responses to the particular Demands made in that Privacy Request.
-Several Systems MAY respond to the same Privacy Request or Demand, and one System MAY nest them in order to gather them and send them back to the Data Subject.
+Several Systems MAY respond to the same Privacy Request or Demand, and one System MAY nest them in order to gather them and send them back to the Data Subject (in the [Coordinated Response secenario](./scenarios.md#coordinated-response)).

 When a Demand is being denied, the Privacy Request Response MUST provide a `motive`.